lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

     (It's a shame that all iPhones and Apple Watches look the same!)

+Reserving 112 KB of SPI Flash Memory for the Boot Graphic seems rather excessive.
+Surely we can compress the RGB555 bitmap and save space?

+Yes, we shall be compressing the Boot Graphic as an enhancement.

+The current version of Enhanced MCUBoot is focused on stability for easier testing.
+Meanwhile we'll look for a suitable compression module that performs quickly and doesn't crash when working on corrupted data.

+With PineTime we start with a blank slate for creating a FOSSy Smart Watch.

+Handwriting?
+Or a photo?

+We're happy to collaborate with minodesign to design a bootloader for PineTime That showcases the FOSS nature of PineTime

+Wasp-os

+If you're keen to help us solve these challenges, come join us!

+PineTime will be the very first gadget that lets you switch to a different operating system wirelessly...
+And switch back!

 # Further Reading

 [Check out the other PineTime articles](https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/README.md)